kokolina1888/sr-list/sr-list/README.md

 In sr-list\src\components\header\navBar\menu\ auth routes are guarded via global state property **isAuth**

 ### Global State management
-Implemented via **Redux** - `redux`, `react-redux`, `redux-thunk` - EXPLAIN PURPOSE OF THIS LIBRARIES
+Implemented via **Redux** -
+`redux`,
+`react-redux`
+**`redux-thunk`**
+With a plain basic Redux store, you can only do simple synchronous updates by dispatching an action.
+Middleware extends the store's abilities, and lets you write async logic that interacts with the store.
+Thunks are the recommended middleware for basic Redux side effects logic, including complex synchronous logic that needs access to the store, and simple async logic like AJAX requests.

-The Redux store is initialized in index.js.
+The Redux store is **initialized** in index.js.
 It consist of 7 slices of state -
 * recipes,
 * auth,
 * categories,